culvertsoft/mgen/README.md

 Why is MGen interesting? - MGen can help you with the following, cross-language and cross-platform:
  - Saving/Loading the state of an application (objects) to memory, files, strings, etc
  - Reading/writing config files directly to objects
+ - Reduce the work to build and maintain data structures in multiple languages
  - Simplifying the process of sharing the state of your application over network
  - Making sure the data model in software you build today is as accessible as possible for future projects
  - Building powerful, accessible, compatible data models that you come back later and still understand.